mslinn/go-ethereum-walkthrough/Tours/setup.md

 ```

 ## Attach to a Running `geth` Process {#gethAttach}
+This is useful to see what `geth` does in response to various inputs.

 `man pgrep` describes a useful tool for discovering process IDs.

 ```